cscohera/Running-Club-Daily-Weather-Discord-Bot/README.md

 <img width="472" height="214" alt="Screenshot 2025-08-14 at 4 34 45 PM" src="https://github.com/user-attachments/assets/4ac772aa-5979-4d1d-9235-a53368912820" />

+This is when I ran into a larger problem when I had a few other officers test the bot.
+I couldn't pull information fast enough and multiple requests would mess up the formatting of the bot.
+Additonally, I hit a rate limit from discord which were to major things I needed to fix.

+In order to fix both of these issues I decided to start caching weather info for 30 seconds so that if someone asks for the weather it will take the first request and requests after which will be ignored inorder to not send out unneed requests.
+This was a great solution that solved both problems and one I'm very happy with.
 <img width="623" height="418" alt="Screenshot 2025-08-14 at 4 33 30 PM" src="https://github.com/user-attachments/assets/348ac6d6-02d0-4cff-9391-b82a64c15479" />

 <img width="606" height="548" alt="Screenshot 2025-08-14 at 4 36 04 PM" src="https://github.com/user-attachments/assets/8db959d0-f791-4640-8736-39b5cdf65e6f" />